 Skin tags may cause irritation due to skin, dress, or jewelry rubbing against them repeatedly.
-Consult your doctor to remove the skin tags medically.
+Consult your doctor to understand the best skin tag removal options.
 It is safe to remove them through medical procedures.
 Dr. Emily Wood, a board-certified dermatologist, says, “Home remedies often involve snipping the lesions with small scissors.
 It can be anxiety-provoking for patients to treat their own skin tags, so I recommend seeing a board-certified dermatologist to decide which treatment method is most appropriate for your skin type.”

 A skin tag is a benign lesion.
 But, sometimes, other skin conditions like warts and moles resemble skin tags, and some of them may be skin cancers.
-So, it is best to have it examined by a doctor to avoid complications.
+So, it is best to have it examined by a doctor who specializes in dermatology to avoid complications from these skin lesions.

 Frequently Asked Questions